UstadMobile/door/README-REPLICATION.md

 You can use the optional LastChangedTime annotation so that the Door repository will automatically use the modification timestamp as a version identifier.

 The Door repository will generate a unique 64bit primary key where autoGenerate is set to true.
-The 64bit is based on a combination of the time, device identifiers, and a sequence number on the device.
+The 64bit key is based on a combination of the time, device identifiers, and a sequence number on the device.
 It can generate up to 4,096 unique primary keys per second (per table).
 This is loosely based on the Twitter snowflake approach.